cmarquis/api-challenge/README.md

 # Setting Up

 To get started, make sure you have Node.js installed.
 We recommend the [active LTS release](https://nodejs.org/en/about/releases/).
 Afterward, clone this repository.
 The project will contain an empty `index.js` file you're free to begin working in.
 If you have another approach in mind, just delete this file.

+FYI, our stack is largely based on TypeScript & Node.js.
+We use PostgreSQL for our primary database, but any relational database is fine. **How you tackle this project is entirely up to you!**

 # Requirements